kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 This `accountName` field is the concatenation of the characters `ba-` (short for BucketAccess) and the BucketAccess UID.
 It is used as the idempotency key for requests to the drivers regarding a particular BA.
 The driver should ensure that multiple DriverGrantBucketAccess calls for the same `accountName` do not result in more than one OSP backend bucket access being provisioned corresponding to that name.
 Using or appending random identifiers can lead to multiple unused bucket accesses being created in the OSP backend in the event of timing-related driver/sidecar failures or restarts.

-`authenticationType` holds the BucketAccessClass AuthenticationType field and tells the driver whether to provision a user with access keys (KEY) or a service account (IAM).

 Input `accessParameters` are the opaque parameters copied from the BucketAccessClass.
 Drivers can use these parameters to configure OSP bucket access features based on the Administrator's BucketAccessClass configuration.

 The returned `accountID` should be a unique identifier for the account in the OSP.
 This value will be included in all subsequent calls to the driver for changes to the BucketAccess.
 As `bucketID` is to Bucket, `accountID` is to BucketAccess.